Biopsy: Test, Cost, Procedure, Result & Risk

 Before conducting a biopsy, it is critical to discuss any potential risks and problems with the healthcare provider.
 The healthcare professional can assist you in understanding the procedure's benefits and hazards and develop a plan to minimize any potential concerns.

-Most biopsy methods produce results within a few days, a week, or 10 days.
-Discuss with the provider when and how you will obtain the results.
+Most biopsy methods produce results within 12 to 24 hours.
+Reports are sent directly to you via WhatsApp or as a printed copy.
+Once you receive the reports, you can discuss with the provider when and how you will obtain the results.

 • Positive biopsy result: A positive test result indicates that the tissue sample contains evidence of the disease or condition under investigation.
 A positive result, for example, could indicate the presence of cancer cells, infectious organisms, or abnormal cells linked to an autoimmune disease.